tumble creek cabin coates design washington usa 28

 ©Coates Design

-The home interiors feature high end wood materials from the window frames to the floors, seats, walls and ceilings.
-The main living areas are awash with day light as windows and glass line the walls in incredible fashion.
-It is an attempt to merge the indoors to the outside.
-When you are inside this home looking outside, except for the occasional sighting of the walls and wooden window frames, it must feel like you are inside but as an extension of the outside.
-The extensive glass transfers you out into the landscape enabling you to frame the breathtaking views yonder.
+The high-end wood elements used in the home interiors range from the window frames to the floors, sofas, walls, and ceilings.
+The main living areas are flooded with natural light, thanks to the huge amount of windows and glass that line the walls.
+It is an attempt to connect the inside to the outside.
+Except for the odd glimpse of the walls and wooden window frames, you must feel as if you are within but an extension of the outside.
+The large glass takes you out into nature, allowing you to frame the stunning views beyond.

 tumble creek cabin coates design washington usa 7